Plastic surgery: History

-British physicians travelled to India to see rhinoplasties being performed by Indian methods.
-Reports on Indian rhinoplasty performed by a Kumhar (potter) vaidya were published in the Gentleman's Magazine by 1794.
+In the 18th century, British physicians travelled to India to observe rhinoplasties being performed by Indian methods.^{} Reports on rhinoplasties performed by a Kumhar (potter) Vaidya were published in the Gentleman's Magazine by 1794^{}, which brought wider attention to these techniques in Europe.
 Joseph Constantine Carpue spent 20 years in India studying local plastic surgery methods.
-Carpue was able to perform the first major surgery in the Western world in the year 1815.
+Carpue later applied these methods in England, performing one of the first major rhinoplasty procedures in the Western world in the year 1815.
 Instruments described in the Sushruta Samhita were further modified in the Western world.

-In 1465, Sabuncu's book, description, and classification of hypospadias were more informative and up to date.
-Localization of the urethral meatus was described in detail.
-Sabuncuoglu also detailed the description and classification of ambiguous genitalia.
-In mid-15th-century Europe, Heinrich von Pfolspeundt described a process "to make a new nose for one who lacks it entirely, and the dogs have devoured it" by removing skin from the back of the arm and suturing it in place.
-However, because of the dangers associated with surgery in any form, especially that involving the head or face, it was not until the 19th and 20th centuries that such surgery became common.

 In 1814, Joseph Carpue successfully performed an operative procedure on a British military officer who had lost his nose to the toxic effects of mercury treatments.
 In 1818, German surgeon Carl Ferdinand von Graefe published his major work entitled Rhinoplastik.
 Von Graefe modified the Italian method using a free skin graft from the arm instead of the original delayed pedicle flap.

 The first American plastic surgeon was John Peter Mettauer, who, in 1827, performed the first cleft palate operation with instruments that he designed himself.

 Johann Friedrich Dieffenbach established many modern techniques of reconstructive surgery.

 Johann Friedrich Dieffenbach specialized in skin transplantation and early plastic surgery.
 His work in rhinoplastic and maxillofacial surgery established many modern techniques of reconstructive surgery.
 In 1845, Dieffenbach wrote a comprehensive text on rhinoplasty, titled Operative Chirurgie, and introduced the concept of reoperation to improve the cosmetic appearance of the reconstructed nose.
 Dieffenbach has been called the "father of plastic surgery".

 Another case of plastic surgery for nose reconstruction from 1884 at Bellevue Hospital was described in Scientific American.

+Michael Jackson on his Dangerous tour.
+His appearance changed significantly after a plastic surgery narrowed down his nostrils, along with his skin being bleached from vitiligo.

 In 1891, American otorhinolaryngologist John Roe presented an example of his work: a young woman on whom he reduced a dorsal nasal hump for cosmetic indications.
 In 1892, Robert Weir experimented unsuccessfully with xenografts (duck sternum) in the reconstruction of sunken noses.
 In 1896, James Israel, a urological surgeon from Germany, and in 1889 George Monks of the United States each described the successful use of heterogeneous free-bone grafting to reconstruct saddle nose defects.
 In 1898, Jacques Joseph, the German orthopaedic-trained surgeon, published his first account of reduction rhinoplasty.
 In 1910, Alexander Ostroumov, the Russian pharmacist, and perfume and cosmetics manufacturer, founded a unique plastic surgery department in his Moscow Institute of Medical Cosmetics.
 In 1928, Jacques Joseph published Nasenplastik und Sonstige Gesichtsplastik.